nh-nayeem/Azan/README.md

-# azan1
+# Azan

-A new Flutter project.
+A Flutter app for android to show notification in Namaj time.

 ## Getting Started